 Another fabulous color to consider this year is burgundy or dark green.

-Another way to wear a black dress even if the color is too harsh for you is to use colorful accessories close to your face.
+Another way to wear a black dress even if the color is too harsh for you is to use colorful accessories in a shade that flatters your skin tone close to your face.

 Some tips for choosing the perfect little black dress